PDPA Compliance10 min read17 April 2026

 Complete Guide to Singapore's Do Not Call (DNC) Registry for Businesses

-The DNC Registry is one of the most frequently breached aspects of Singapore's data protection framework.
-Many businesses, particularly smaller ones, are either unaware of the requirement or assume it only applies to large marketing operations.
-It applies to everyone.
+The DNC Registry is one of the most frequently breached parts of Singapore's data protection framework.
+Many businesses — especially smaller ones — either do not know the requirement exists or assume it only applies to large marketing operations.
+It applies to everyone, and the PDPC enforces it actively.

 What Is the DNC Registry?

-The DNC Registry is a national database maintained by the Personal Data Protection Commission (PDPC) under Part IX of the PDPA.
-Singapore residents can register their telephone numbers to opt out of receiving unsolicited marketing messages.
+A national database maintained by the PDPC under Part IX of the PDPA.
+Singapore residents can register their phone numbers to opt out of unsolicited marketing.

-Individuals can register on one, two, or all three registers.
-Your obligation is to check the relevant register before sending each type of marketing message.
+Individuals can register on one, two, or all three.
+You must check the relevant register before sending each type of marketing message.

 Who Must Comply

-There is no exemption based on business size, revenue, or the number of messages sent.
-Even a single unsolicited marketing message to a registered number is a breach.
+Every organisation sending marketing to Singapore phone numbers: companies, freelancers, non-profits, even overseas companies targeting Singapore numbers.
+No exemption based on size, revenue, or message volume.
+Even a single unsolicited message to a registered number is a breach.

 What Counts as a "Marketing Message"

-Grey area: Messages that mix transactional and promotional content may be classified as marketing messages.
-If your appointment reminder includes "and enjoy 20% off your next visit," the entire message may be treated as marketing.
+Watch out: Messages mixing transactional and promotional content.
+If your appointment reminder includes "enjoy 20% off your next visit," the entire message may be classified as marketing.

 How to Check the DNC Registry